-Taran Swan is an advisor, consultant and coach who works with executives and companies to help them achieve financial, operational, and strategic results.
+Taran Swan serves as a Managing Partner for Paradox Strategies.
+She is an advisor, consultant and coach who works with executives and companies to help them achieve financial, operational, and strategic results.
 Because Taran has built and run several businesses, managed hundreds of people and held full P&L responsibility, she brings a unique practitioner perspective to her clients.
 As a result, Taran provides powerful insights into organization dynamics and guidance on how to achieve great business results.

 Since 2002, Taran has been CEO of Taran Swan Consulting, an executive coaching and organizational development consultancy that helps senior executives enhance business results.
 Taran has delivered her consulting services to a wide range of companies in industries including media & entertainment, technology, healthcare, financial services, professional services, and non-profit organizations.